 There are multiple ways of becoming a data scientist.
-You could do a specialization in Statistics, Economics, Computer Science or Data Science.
+You could do a specialization in Statistics, Economics, Computer Science, or Data Science.
 If you are not too sure about the data science career path, this blog post will definitely provide you with some insights.
-In order to bring in student perspectives, I reached out to Aleksa Basara, a current Masters student at Cornell.
-Aleksa is a currently pursuing the MPS program in Applied Statistics (Data Science concentration) – one of the best Masters Programs in the US for Data Science.
+In order to bring in student perspectives, I reached out to Aleksa Basara, Masters alumnus at Cornell.
+Aleksa completed MPS program in Applied Statistics (Data Science concentration) – one of the best Masters Programs in the US for Data Science.

 MPS Data Science after Double Major in Statistics & Economics at Cornell

 Tête-à-Tête with Aleksa Basara on Data Science Career Path & Program Experience

 Tanmoy: Could you please share your College Admission story?
 How did you figure out that Cornell was the right choice for you at the Undergrad level?

 Aleksa: Growing up, I always knew I was more interested in quantitative subjects, such as math and computer science, but never had a clear favorite subject that I would later major in.